Tantawii2/Algorithms-Level-1/05-Fifth app/README.md

-Step 1: Ask the user to enter his/her age.
+Write a program to ask the user to enter his/her:
-Step 2: Ask the user if s\he has a diver license.
+• Age
-Step 3: Result = (Age > 21 and HasDriverLicense=True).
+• Driver license
-Step 4: check if result =True then Hire otherwise Reject..
+• Has Recommendation!
-Step 5: Print “Hired” or “Rejected” accordingly
+Then Print “Hired” if his\her age is grater than 21 and s/he has a driver license, otherwise Print “Rejected” Or Hire him\her without conditions!